afirstenberg/blog/search-tool/README.md

 [output parsers](https://js.langchain.com/docs/concepts/output_parsers/)
 and work with the LangChain Extension Language (LCEL) as a core component of the library.

+We might visualize it as something like this:

+### TODO: Diagram goes here

 The Google modules provide a `BaseGoogleSearchOutputParser` abstract class which can take an AIMessage and, if there is `groundingMetadata`,